If you have a teenage daughter then grab a hat and hang to it. I’m about to serve up a few safety tips that may just save a life.

 But that’s not all we need to be thinking about.

 Unfortunately, we don’t live in a perfect world.
-Predators are everywhere-the mall, the gas station-the dollar store-maybe even the school.
+Predators are everywhere-the mall, the gas station, the dollar store, the parking lot – well, let’s just say – they can be anywhere.

 I don’t know about you, but that makes me want to take my daughter’s keys and lock her in her room…forever.